MU-MATHWORKS/MODEL-BASED-LIFE-CYCLE-WITH-MATLAB-SIMULINK/README.md

 Miscellaneous material includes:
 - Summary presentation about this curriculum.
 - An article published at [SAEEI23](https://www.saaei.org/ediciones/edicion2023/) conference.
-- Exercise solutions.
-- Evaluation rubrics and student submissions.
+- Exercise solutions and rubrics are available for lecturers.
+Please ask for them in jdelolmo@mondragon.edu.

 ### *Notes*
 The repository was created from a MATLAB Project.
 Apart from the aforementioned folders, additional files and folders can be found.
 All are needed for the correct execution of the project: